bitlayer-org/BitVM-Research/README.md

 https://bitcoinfaucet.uo1.net/send.php
 ```

-### Bitvm
+### BitVM
-If you want to run the normal process of Bitvm, you can execute the following command:
+If you want to run the normal process of BitVM, you can execute the following command:
 ```
 yarn run start_process_trace
 ```
-If you want to run the case where the Prover is penalized for equivocation in Bitvm, you can execute the following command:
+If you want to run the case where the Prover is penalized for equivocation in BitVM, you can execute the following command:
 ```
 yarn run start_process_trace_with_equivocation
 ```
-If you want to execute a single bitvalue_commitment in bitvm, you can run the following command:
+If you want to execute a single bitvalue_commitment in BitVM, you can run the following command:
 ```
 yarn run start_bitvm_bitvalue_commitment
 ```